Last Updated on March 11, 2021 by Arina

 An open space office layout was popular in a pre-COVID-19 world.
 However, there’s a need to rethink how this layout can keep employees safe.
 This pandemic doesn’t mean that an open-plan office is going away.
 It marks an evolution to make it match the current safety requirements.
 Open office plans are highly versatile with a lot of potentials.

-Keeping safety guidelines in mind, an open space layout should have lower density with clearly delineated spaces creating division without isolation.
+pen space layout should have lower density with clearly delineated spaces creating division without isolation.
 The interior design should include loose furniture for creating screening.
 Additionally, the open space needs sub-division into particular spaces for functions including:

 - Meeting areas